popsolutions/openventilator/SystemDescription.md

 - Glueing PVC waste water pipes
 - Simple tool operations such as cutting, drilling, sanding/grinding and screwing.

-The system fulfils the requirements as stated on the [specification file](Specification.md).
+The system fulfils the requirements as stated on the [Specifications file](Specifications.md).

 ## Functional diagram